NevermindNilas/Vainglory-Bot/README.md

 - /repo: Sends a link to the bot's repository
 - /help: Shows this message
 - /commands: Shows this message
+- /emojis: Shows all of the available emojis

 ## Run Locally using your own bot